ansible/tower-cli/README.md

 $ pip install ansible-tower-cli
 ```

+The main branch of this project may also be consumed directly from source.

 ### Configuration

-Configuration can be set in several places, and either through a command
+Configuration can be set in several places.
+The `tower-cli` itself can edit it's own configuration, or
-sent to `tower-cli` or through direct editing of the configuration file.
+users can directly edit the configuration file.

 #### Set configuration with tower-cli config.